Croatian New Zealanders: Religion

 Croatian Catholic Mission (Hrvatska katolička misija) in Auckland was established in 1904.
 In 1990, Mission was dedicated to the St. Leopold Mandić.
 Current Mission leader (since 2024) is Rev. Danko Bizjak, priest of the Diocese of Sisak.
 The Croatian Catholic Centre and Croatian Catholic Mission in Auckland operate in the area of the Holy Family parish in the western part of the city, established in 1960.

 The first Mission leader was the Tyrolean missionary Josip Zanna, who spoke Croatian.
 After him, they were Milan Pavlinović from Podgora (1928–1937), Sebastijan Palić from Janjevo (1953–1989) and Ante Klarić from Split (since 1988); an important figure in the work of the Mission was the priest of Croatian origin Jure Marinović.

 In 1908, Croatian immigrants donated to the St Patrick's Cathedral in Auckland the Calvary sculptures, which were restored in 1998.

 Several Croatian bishops have made pastoral visits to New Zealand: Josip Bozanić (1998), Marin Barišić (2004), Petar Palić (2019) and Marko Medo (2025.)

 Culture

 The Dalmatian Cultural Society in Auckland was established in 1930.
 Croats of Auckland gather in the King Tomislav Folklore Ensemble (Folklorni ansambl Kralj Tomislav), Croatian Club Incl.
 1972. and Croatian cultural association (Hrvatsko kulturno društvo).
-There are also Croatian cultural associations in Waikato and Wellington.
+There are also Croatian cultural associations in the Waikato and Wellington.

 The University of Auckland has a Department of Croatian language.
 There is a Croatian Catholic supplementary school in Auckland.